DME (DURABLE MEDICAL EQUIPMENT) PROSECUTIONS

 In December of 2022, the owner of a Durable Medical Equipment Company was arrested as part of an (alleged) $ 17 Million Kickback Conspiracy.
 The person arrested (Alexandra Stchastlivtseva) owned several durable medical equipment (DME) companies.
 The government claims that Stchastlivtseva paid kickbacks and bribes to several telemedicine and marketing companies.

-The DME supplier makes a profit.
-The supplier hires marketing entities to contact the Locum Tenens company and hire doctors to write prescriptions.
-The Locum Tenens company connects the MD with the marketing/telemedicine company, so there is an air of legitimacy granted to these fly-by-night operations.
+DME suppliers aim to make a profit by hiring marketing entities to contact Locum Tenens companies.
+These companies then hire doctors to write prescriptions.
+The involvement of Locum Tenens companies and telemedicine services lends an air of legitimacy to these otherwise dubious operations.

-Patient charts are created and sent to the doctor for a quick review.
-The charts almost always justify a prescription.
-Sometimes, the same file is sent to multiple doctors.
+Patient charts are created and sent to doctors for a quick review.
+These charts almost always justify a prescription, and sometimes the same file is sent to multiple doctors.
+This process is streamlined to ensure that prescriptions are written quickly and without thorough examination.

-In the Stchastlivtseva case, Medicare paid more than $17.3 million, and since at least part of the money was reinvested in the scheme, Stchastlivtseva and others were charged with money laundering.
-The potential criminal sentence is more than 20 years in prison.
+In the Stchastlivtseva case, Medicare paid more than $17.3 million.
+Part of this money was reinvested in the scheme, leading to charges of money laundering against Stchastlivtseva and others.
+The potential criminal sentence for such offenses can exceed 20 years in prison.

-The elderly may see strange devices and equipment on their Medicare Summary Notice (MSN) or Explanation of Benefits (EOB).
-Equipment that was never ordered may show up at their front door.
-The marketing entities are usually untouchable as they fly by night and often overseas.
-The equipment suppliers and the prescription writing doctors are most commonly arrested.
+Elderly individuals may notice strange devices and equipment listed on their Medicare Summary Notice (MSN) or Explanation of Benefits (EOB).
+Sometimes, equipment they never ordered shows up at their front door.
+The marketing entities behind these schemes are often untouchable, as they operate fly-by-night and are frequently based overseas.